Leonardo-Notargiacomo/SkyVoyage/analysis/UseCases.md

 **Actor**: Sales Employee

-**Description**: A sales employee searches for available flights based on specified criteria.
+**Description**: Actor searches for available flights based on specified criteria.

-**Precondition**:  The sales employee is logged into the system.
+**Precondition**: Actor is logged into the system.
+                  Actor is on the search flight page

 **Scenario**:
-1. The sales employee selects the flight search section.
+1. Actor enters the flight search section.
-2. The system displays the flight search interface.
+2. System displays the flight search interface.
-3. The sales employee enters search criteria (e.g., departure city, date, number of passengers...).
+3. Actor enters search criteria (e.g., departure city, date, number of passengers...).
-4. The sales employee submits the search request.
+4. Actor submits the search request.
-5. The system processes the request and retrieves available flights.
+5. System processes the request and retrieves available flights.
-6. The system displays a list of available flights matching the search criteria.
+6. System displays a list of available flights matching the search criteria.

-**Result**: The sales employee successfully views a list of available flights.
+**Result**: Actor successfully views a list of available flights.

 **Exception**:
-- **4a.** If no flights match the criteria, the system displays a message no results found and suggests alternative options.
+- **4a.** If no flights match the criteria, the system displays a message no results found.
 - **5a.** If the system encounters an error retrieving flights, an error message is displayed.

 **Extensions**:
-- **5b** The sales employee can apply additional filters (e.g., price, airline, layovers).
+- **5b** Actor can apply additional filters (e.g., price, airline..).
-1. The sales employee selects filter options.
+1. Actor selects filter options.
-2. The system updates the flight list based on the selected filters.
+2. System updates the flight list based on the selected filters.

 ---